SalihErenYzb/Encrypted-Python/README.md

 # Encrypted-Python
 Self Modifying Python file to store passwords, secrets or anything that you want to encrypt.
-Uses AES encryption to encrypt and decrypt.wtff kimsin lan sen
+Uses AES encryption to encrypt and decrypt.

 # Usage
 Double-click the file to launch (requires Python interpreter).